-Web feature layers (also known as feature services) are used as feature layers in ArcGIS Pro for displaying, querying, and editing data on the web.
-The following are some common tasks for working with feature layers on the web in ArcGIS Pro.
+Web feature layers (also known as feature services) are layers that are shared to support displaying, querying, and editing data on the web.
+As a service editor, ArcGIS Pro supports a wide range of geodatabase datasets and capabilities from supported databases.
+The following sections include common tasks for working with feature layers from the web in ArcGIS Pro.

 Web feature layer information model

-In ArcGIS Pro, web feature layers support the following subset of geodatabase functionality:
+In ArcGIS Pro, web feature layers support the following geodatabase functionality:

 - Relationship classes

 For web feature layers on ArcGIS Enterprise that reference data from a registered data store, the following datasets are supported in addition to the datasets listed above:

 - Parcel fabrics

 Datasets such as feature datasets and transportation networks are not currently supported.

 Web feature layers that reference database data support simple points, lines, and polygon features.

 View web feature layers in the Contents pane